 The Influence of Gracie Jiu-Jitsu

 Before the explosion of UFC and other MMA promotions, the Gracie family of Brazil had been challenging practitioners of different styles of martial arts from as far back as the 1920s in order to showcase the effectiveness of their brand of Jiu-Jitsu.
 In the early 1900s members of the Gracie family studied Judo under Mitsuyo Maeda who was himself a student of the founder of Judo, Kanō Jigorōi.
-Eventually the Gracies placed more focus on ground fighting aspect of the martial art and over the years, the martial art practiced by the family evolved into a separate discipline and combat sport by diverging from the rules of Kodokan Judo.
+Eventually the Gracies placed more focus on ground fighting aspect of the martial art and over the years, the martial art practiced by the family evolved into a separate discipline and combat sport by diverging from the rules of Kodokan Judo (the original school in Japan).

 Most of the challenges issued by the Gracies ended with wins for members of the family and as a result Gracie Jiu-jitsu gradually gained popularity.
 During the early UFC competitions, Royce Gracie gained convincing victories over other fighters and won three out of the first five tournaments.

 These victories solidified the reputation of Gracie jiu-jutsu as an effective martial art and gained the discipline international prominence.
-To many MMA enthusiasts, the dominance of Gracie jiu-jitsu in competition solidified the belief that when it comes to practical application, some styles of martial arts are simply superior and more practical to use, whereas others simply do not work.
+To many MMA enthusiasts, the dominance of Gracie jiu-jitsu in competition solidified the belief that when it comes to practical application, some styles of martial arts are simply superior, whereas others simply do not work.

 Holding Steadfast to Tradition